rachelspencer/rachel-spencer-capstone-2022/README.md

 the oldest rainforests on Earth, estimated to be around 180 million years old.
 Both of the natural wonders contribute to Cairns being a popular destination for nature lovers and adventure seekers.

 What does this app do?
 This app is designed to assist travelers who are planning to visit Cairns.
-It comes pre-loaded with cards that list adventure activities, restuarants, bars and 'must tries' to do in Cairns.
+It comes pre-loaded with cards that list adventure activities, restaurants, bars and 'must tries' to do in Cairns.
 I was born and raised in this tropical paradise, so I am leaking some secret local knowledge here (🤫).
 The app has functionality for the user to add more items.
 If the user has completed an item, they can mark it off as done.
 Here's some screenshots to elaborate...